parrt/cs601/lectures/webapp.md

 Starts trend towards JSON away from XML data.

-A big disadvantage is that it's very **hard to web crawl these dynamic applications.** Another is that you **can't really bookmark** or pass along a URL that represents a particular state or location within the application.
-At least you have to work hard to make that possible.
-Github does a good job of this.
-From [SPA on wikipedia](http://en.wikipedia.org/wiki/Single-page_application): <blockquote>The traditional solution for SPA's has been to change the browser URL's hash fragment identifier in accord with the current screen state.
-This can be achieved with JavaScript, and causes URL history events to be built up within the browser.
-As long as the SPA is capable of resurrecting the same screen state from information contained within the URL hash, the expected back button behavior is retained.</blockquote>

 The callback-style programming is **pretty complicated** and these pages quickly become a god-awful mess.